alibabacloud-automation/terraform-alicloud-managed-kubernetes/README.md

 --------------------
 This example can support the following creating kubernetes cluster scenario by setting different arguments.

-### 1. Create a new vpc, vswitches and nat gateway for the cluster.
+### 1. Retrieve existing vswitch by tags and name regex.

 You can specify the following user-defined arguments:

-* vpc_name: A new vpc name
+* vswitch_name_regex: A default filter applied to retrieve existing vswitches by name regex.
-* vpc_cidr: A new vpc cidr block
-* vswitch_name_prefix: The name prefix of several vswitches
-* vswitch_cidrs: List of cidr blocks for several new vswitches
+* vswitch_tags: A default filter applied to retrieve existing vswitches by tags.
+* vswitch_resource_group_id: A default filter applied to retrieve existing vswitches by resource group id.

 ### 2. Using existing vpc and vswitches for the cluster.